NikhilSai5/Learnlynk-internship-test/README.md

 ## Task 5 – Stripe Checkout Integration (Explanation)

-I'd start by setting up a backend endpoint that creates a Stripe Checkout Session when the user clicks to pay their application fee.
-This endpoint would use Stripe's SDK to generate the session with the fee amount and redirect URLs for success/failure.
+- I'd create a backend endpoint (like /api/create-checkout-session) that uses Stripe's SDK to generate a Checkout Session with the application fee amount and success/cancel URLs
-Before sending the user to Stripe's checkout page, I'd create a payment_request record in our database tied to their application ID, storing the Stripe session ID and setting the status as "pending."
+- Before redirecting to Stripe, I'd store a payment_request record in the database linked to the application_id, saving the Stripe session ID and setting status as "pending"
-Once the session is created, I'd redirect the user to Stripe's hosted checkout page where they can securely enter their payment details.
+- On the frontend, I'd call this endpoint and redirect the user to Stripe's hosted checkout page using the session URL
-To handle payment completion, I'd set up a webhook endpoint that listens for Stripe events like checkout.session.completed.
-I'd make sure to verify the webhook signature for security.
+- I'd set up a webhook endpoint to listen for Stripe events like checkout.session.completed, making sure to verify the webhook signature for security
-When the webhook confirms a successful payment, I'd update the payment_request status to "paid" and save any relevant transaction details.
-Then I'd update the application itself—maybe changing its stage from "awaiting payment" to "under review" or updating a timeline field to show payment was received.
+- When payment succeeds, I'd update the payment_request status to "paid" and store the transaction metadata
-This approach keeps payment processing secure and ensures our database stays in sync with what actually happens in Stripe.
+- Finally, I'd update the application's stage (like from "awaiting payment" to "under review") or timeline field to reflect that payment was completed
 ---

 All tasks have been completed according to the assignment specifications.